camunda/camunda-docs-static/get-started/content/dmn11/deploy.md

 # Evaluate the Decision Table

-In order to directly evaluate the decision table after deployment, add the following method to your DishApplication class:
+To directly evaluate the decision table after deployment, add the following method to your DishApplication class:

 ```java
 package org.camunda.bpm.getstarted.dish;